French Income Tax

 Private French Pension Funds (PERP or PERCO)

 Although significant pension contributions are deducted automatically from payslips, no-one can be sure how much pension those contributions will provide.
 Many French residents prefer to ensure a private “top-up” pension scheme that they can manage themselves.
 Each year, private pension payments - up to 10% of your professional income - can be deducted from your taxable income.
 For those on 30% upper tax bands this is almost a no-brainer deduction to organise (unless you don’t think you’ll make it to pension age).
-You should take careful note of the restrictions on access - and ensure you choose a scheme with a good choice of high-quality underlying investment funds - and we would be glad to assist.
+You should take careful note of the restrictions on access - and ensure you choose a scheme with a good choice of high-quality underlying investment funds.

 Film Industry - most people support the French film industry for personal satisfaction rather than financial gains.